seek-oss/sku/docs/docs/multi-language.md

 ## Getting started

-To opt-in to Multi Language builds you need to perform three steps:
+To opt-in to Multi-language builds you need to perform three steps:

-1. Install "`@vocab/react`".
+1. Install "`@vocab/react`" as a dependency.
    This will be used by your code to support dynamically loading the correct language translations inside React components
 2. Add "`languages`" attribute to sku.config with all your supported languages